rolandmueller/bigdata/streamlit.md

 streamlit run app/app.py
 ```

-Either a web browser is opened automatically or open it manually and copy the URL
+Either a web browser is opened automatically or open a web browser manually and open the URL http://localhost:8501/

-Let the terminal running and change the `app.py` file by adding at the end the following line:
+Let the terminal run and change the `app.py` file by adding at the following line:

 ```py
 st.write("Unlocking Lifetimes: Visualizing Progress in Longevity and Poverty Eradication")